Facebook Pixel Classroom Management | Western Kentucky University

 Set clear standards of behavior:

 Setting clear expectations of student behavior at the beginning of a course is a powerful deterrent to inappropriate behavior.
-Faculty members should consider taking the first class to acclimate students to the Big Red Restart and Mask Policy, stating their expectations for classroom behavior.
+Faculty members should consider taking the first class to acclimate students to their expectations for classroom behavior.

 Next you should refer to your syllabus statement and verbally define your own expectations and consequences for inappropriate behaviors.
 However, if such a statement is included in your syllabus, students should be afforded the means by which they can address any questions or concerns they have with the standards of behavior policy.
 Therefore you should provide your contact information as the course administrator and your department head for any follow-up concerns that may arise.